BioBoost/object-oriented-programming-using-java/11_defining_classes/readme.md

 ## Adding Behavior

-The nicest part about objects is that they can contain both data and behavior.
-This makes them standalone entities that have a state and a way to change that state using methods.
+The nicest part about objects is that they **can contain both data and behavior**.
+This makes them **standalone entities** that have a state and a way to change that state using methods.

 Consider the previous code example of the `Point` class.